NovaCat35/rock-paper-scissors/README.md

 **Project Learning Goals:**
-- Learned about "Flipping cards" with 3d perspective and transform
+- Learn about "Flipping cards" with 3d perspective and transform
 - Animations in css and calling them from javascript file
 - Pseudo elements in css (::before & ::after), manipulating them from JS, and using setProperty
-- Calling audio & setting audio currentTime
+- Calling audio with data attributes & setting audio currentTime
-- Javascript querySelectors, addEventListener, setProperty and other logics & css manipulation
+- Javascript querySelectors, addEventListener, setProperty, and other logics & css manipulation

-TO DO (in the near future?)
-- Media query and responsive webpage

 ___
 ### -- SOURCE --